How To Buy A Home: 3 Concessions That Are Better Than A Price Cut

 Today's mortgage rates, as you have probably figured out, depend on the pricing structure you choose, as well as the strength of your application and the program you select.

-If closing costs are an issue, or if you'd like to buy yourself a lower interest rate, run some numbers and see if a full-price offer with some seller concessions is a better deal for you.Click to see today's rates (Sep 24th, 2017)
+If closing costs are an issue, or if you'd like to buy yourself a lower interest rate, run some numbers and see if a full-price offer with some seller concessions is a better deal for you.Verify your new rate (Nov 23rd, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.